jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

-      But despite all this, I won a state title (2011 Pennsylvania Golden Gloves 201 lbs+) and a national title (2011 National PAL 201+ lbs).
+      But despite all this, I won a state title (2011 Pennsylvania Golden Gloves 201 lbs+) and a national title (2011 National PAL 201+ lbs) and went on to have a professional career of 13-1-1.

       But most importantly, I kept fighting and won way more fights than I lost.

       <u><strong>This aligns perfectly with the rest of my life.</strong></u>